RevereCRE/relay-nextjs/website/docs/page-api.md

   required.
 - `createClientEnvironment`: A function that returns a `RelayEnvironment`.
   Should return the same environment each time it is called.
-- `serverSideProps`: Fetch any server-side only props such as authentication tokens.
+- `serverSideProps?`: Fetch any server-side only props such as authentication tokens.
 Note that you should import server-only deps with `await import('...')`.
 - `createServerEnvironment`: A function that returns a `RelayEnvironment`.
 First argument is `NextPageContext` and the second is the object returned by `serverSideProps`.
+- `variablesFromContext?`: Function that extracts GraphQL query variables from `NextPageContext`.
+Run on both the client and server.
+If omitted query variables are set to `ctx.query`.

 ## `getRelaySerializedState`